 The main cause of intestinal worms in cats is eating worm eggs or larvae.
 There are a number of ways that this can happen, and they often crop up in day-to-day feline life.

 The roundworm is the most common type of intestinal worm for felines, although others do exist, including hookworms and tapeworms.

-Here are several possible causes of intestinal worms in cats:
+Here are some possible causes of intestinal worms in cats:

 - A cat grooming themselves after stepping in infected feces

 - A cat eating vermin that carry worm larvae

 - A kitten being nursed by an infected mother cat

 If you suspect your cat has worms, your vet will examine the cat and then usually test a stool sample.
 This might involve sending the stool sample to a lab.
 In other cases, vets may also order blood tests.